Who Is The Tarot Donkey?

 This is exactly how I see tarot.
 As a sort of mirror that helps reflect back to us parts of ourselves that we haven’t been able to see, solutions we’ve been unable to find, and ways of seeing the world that can help us to lead happier, healthier lives.

 Donkeys are perceived as stubborn, but when they refuse to move it is because they sense danger and are evaluating the situation.
 Taking a pause and looking around is not a weakness, it is strength and intelligence.
+Knowing when to pause and having the confidence to do so honors the self and intuition, which is no small feat.

 Also, the word “donkey” can be used colloquially to mean fool, and we’re all on the Fool’s Journey.